amobiamanambu/drought-propagation-recovery/README.md

 If you use this code or data, please cite:

-> Amanambu, A.C. et al. Hydrological Drought Propagation is Memory-driven but Recovery is Event-driven. *Nature Communications* (under review).
+> Amanambu, A.C. and Obarein, A.C.
+Hydrological Drought Propagation is Memory-driven but Recovery is Event-driven. ** (under review).